corinnecm/dotfiles/dropbox-pause-unpause/README.md

 Change '900' to however many seconds you want to elapse between checks.

 Note that `is-dropbox-paused.sh` is intentionally designed to exit very quickly if Dropbox is *not* paused, so it should have a negligible effect on your Mac.
-However, `dropbox-pause-unpause.sh` is designed to automatically load `me.damca.is-dropbox-paused.plist` when Dropbox is paused and unload it when it is un-paused, so it will not be running unless you have paused Dropbox.
+However, `dropbox-pause-unpause.sh` is designed to automatically load `me.cocamc.is-dropbox-paused.plist` when Dropbox is paused and unload it when it is un-paused, so it will not be running unless you have paused Dropbox.